Why Perfection Will Kill You

 It happened, be strong enough to leave it behind and refuse to identify with it; that’s victim mindset and you aren’t a victim.

-You’re a man who is desperately needed in our society.
+You’re a man; men are in short supply and are desperately needed in our society.

 Drop the Perfect, Embrace the Harsh Reality; Find Comfort in the Discomfort.